 – Does our current architecture foster increased demand generation or confuse the market?

-- What is our firm’s value proposition and positioning?
-Is it clear to the market and our people?
+– What is our firm’s value proposition and positioning?
+Does our brand architecture make it clear to the market and our people?

-- What should be the driving precept for our brand architecture?
+– What should be the driving precept of our brand architecture?

 – Does our current brand architecture position us for changes in the industry/category and support our company strategy over time?

-Here is a nice example of a client-focused firm’s architecture that speaks the client’s language and makes it easy for the client to see how the firm can help.
+Here is a nice example of a client-focused brand architecture that speaks the client’s language and makes it easy for the client to see how the firm can help.

 - Creating the high performing organization